mobie/mobie.github.io/tutorials/mobie_collection_table.md

 ## MoBIE collection tables

-MoBIE collection tables provide a convenient human editable way to define large (correlative) image data sets, including images, segmentation images, segmentation annotations and annotated spots (e.g., useful for browsing gene locations in [spatial transcriptomics data](https://www.youtube.com/watch?v=1dDaxOAZ9Sg)).
+MoBIE collection tables provide a convenient human editable way to define large (correlative) image data sets, including images, segmentation images, segmentation annotations and annotated spots.

+- The below [example collection tables](#example-collection-tables) demonstrate a number of use cases, such as:
+    - Inspection of a set of locally stored (i.e. on your computer) images with segmented objects and corresponding object measurements
+    - Visualisation of correlative light and transmission and tomography electron microscopy data, where the data is hosted remotely at the [BioImage Archive](http://ebi.ac.uk/bioimage-archive/)
+    - Visualisation of a set of segmented 3D electron microscopy datasets from the [open organelle project](https://openorganelle.janelia.org/), hosted remotely at the Janelia Research Farm
+    - Visualisation of 3-D spatial transcriptomics data

-- If you can't wait to try this out, you may skip the explanations and immediately scroll to the below "Quick start" section.
+- You may skip the below explanations and immediately try it out using the below [quick start](#quick-start) section.

- - Watch the last part of [this talk](https://youtu.be/GT2LS2NxHoY?t=1083) to obatin a short overview (the URL already starts at the relevant time point).
+- Watch the last part of [this video](https://youtu.be/GT2LS2NxHoY?t=1083) to obtain a brief overview (the URL already starts at the relevant time point); or check out the [corresponding slide deck](https://zenodo.org/records/18184329) (starting from slide 9).

 ### Collection table specification

-Each row specifies one dataset, which can be further configured by a number of predefined columns.
+Each row specifies one dataset, which can be  configured by one of these columns:

-Defined columns:
 - `uri` (mandatory): file path or URL to an image, label mask, or spots table
     - defines the absolute or relative location of a dataset that can be visualised with MoBIE
 - `name`: free text